Vetalb8/react-leanjs-bolierplate/README.md

 ```sh
 yarn run build
 ```
-That will generate a single bundle with their minified version of Javascript and CSS.
+This will generate a single bundle with a minified version of the Javascript and CSS.

 ### Vendor + App Bundle Build
-* First you need to put all libraries used in the project, at the vendor file:
+* First you need to put all libraries used in the project, in the vendor file:
 ```
 react-leanjs-bolierplate/
   vendor/